 - What would career progression look like in the role and what development opportunities might there be?

 We asked our Market Access Consultants for their top tips for anyone attending a RWE job interview: “Make sure you prepare some solid examples for the final round of the interview and be sure to have everything you’d need to make a decision should you be offered the role.

 “Don’t be shy to ask your recruiter for extra information or details if it’ll help with your decision making and be sure to be transparent with them about your salary expectations and other interviews you’re attending.
 Remember, the interview is you assessing the company as much as it’s the company assessing you.”

 If you're looking for your next opportunity within Real-World Evidence, Market Access or HEOR, our specialist consultants are here to support you.
-Please feel free to get in touch with them using the contact details below, or take a look at all our live Market Access jobs here.
+Please feel free to get in touch with Emily using the contact details below, or take a look at all our live Market Access jobs here.